Labour and Delivery with Individualised Birth Plans

-A birth plan, especially one that is made for you, can be a step towards a positive birthing experience.
-Birth plans are simple and clearly stated information which details your preferences for the birth of your baby.
-This will serves as an effective avenue for you and your doctor to openly discuss pertinent details.
+A birth plan can be a step towards a positive birthing experience.
+It contains simple and clearly stated information that details an expectant mother’s preferences for the birth of her baby.
+This will serve as an effective tool for a woman and her doctor in preparation for the labour and delivery process.

-Your birth plan may specify matters regarding pain management, episiotomy preferences (surgical incision used to enlarge the vaginal opening to deliver the baby), and care immediately following birth.
-This may even include contingency plans such as assisted instrumental delivery, in cases where childbirth needs to be expedited during the second stage of labour.
+A birth plan may specify on matters regarding pain management, episiotomy preferences, and even care immediately following birth.
+This may even include contingency plans such as assisted instrumental delivery in cases where childbirth needs to be expedited during the second stage of labour.

 While a birth plan details an expectant mother’s preferences, it is important that she also maintains reasonable flexibility for unexpected occurrences.
 What is most important is that both mother and child receive the much-needed care so that they come out of each stage safe and healthy.